 - Body Aches

 Stevioside is an ingredient that is contained within Stevia sweeteners and it can cause bloating, upset stomach, and nausea.
-Additionally its possible that Stevia can cause a decrease in your appetite.
+Additionally, its possible that Stevia can cause a decrease in your appetite.
 Normally these symptoms are mild and should subside overtime but if they do not its a good idea to contact your doctor.

-Some experiments with animals have shown that if a large amount of stevoside is ingested it could interfere with how the body absorbs carbohydrates.
+Some experiments with animals have shown that if a large amount of stevioside is ingested it could interfere with how the body absorbs carbohydrates.
 If this occurs it can limit your bodies ability to convert food into energy.

-Possible Additional Side Effects
+Possible Additional Stevia Side Effects